Naman1997/arch-cloud-image/README.md

 ## Usage

+This repo uses the [playbook.yml](https://github.com/Naman1997/arch-cloud-image/blob/main/playbook.yml) file in the root directory to create the golden image.
+In case you want to install any additional tools or make any changes, make sure to modify that file.
+The playbook installs a list of packages that are present in the [pkglist.txt](https://github.com/Naman1997/arch-cloud-image/blob/version/http/pkglist.txt) file that you can modify as well.

-The following command will create a qcow2 image at 'output-archlinux/golden-arch.qcow2' and create a template with VM ID 9000.
+The following command will create a qcow2 image at `output-archlinux/golden-arch.qcow2` and create a template with ID `9000`.
 This command assumes that you'll be using the same public key to ssh into the proxmox node as well as the VMs created by the template to keep things simple.

-WARNING: If a VM/Template has ID 9000, then these commands will destroy and replace it with the golden image template for proxmox.
+WARNING: If a VM/Template has ID `9000`, then these commands will destroy and replace it with the golden image template for proxmox.

 ```
 make -s template \